AngeloAvv/AngeloAvv/README.md

 ## Hi there.
 I'm Angelo 👋

-💻 I'm a perfectionist and proficient in developing mobile, web, desktop and IoT solutions.
+💻 I'm a perfectionist and proficient in developing mobile, web, desktop, and IoT solutions.
 Software Architect by day and Freelance by night, I convert ideas into digital products.

 🎓 I'm also a teacher: I help high school and university students in computer science and mathematics and I'm a trainer and consultant for [Fudeo](https://fudeo.it/), an online platform where people can learn programming in Flutter.